bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 }
 ```

+Alternatively, if using `b-form-*` form controls, you can use the `autofocus` prop to automatically
+focus a form control when the modal opens.
+Note that the `autofocus` prop will not work with `b-modal`
+if the `static` prop is used without the `lazy` prop set, as `autofocus` happens when the `b-form-*`
+controls are _mounted in the DOM_.

-Note: it is not recommended to autofocus an input inside a modal for accessibility reasons, as
+**Note:** it is **not recommended** to autofocus an input inside a modal for accessibility reasons, as
 screen reader users will not know the context of where the input is.
 It is best to let `<b-modal>`
-focus the modal container.
+focus the modal's container and then allow the user to tab into the input.

 ### Returning focus to the triggering element